 Laboratory testing for dust explosion hazard |

 Group A : Combustible dust which ignites and propagates flame.
 The dust is an explosion hazard and appropriate prevention and protection measures are necessary to meet mandatory safety legislation.

-Group B : Non combustible dust which does not ignite.
+Group B : Non-combustible dust which does not ignite.
 The dust is not an explosion hazard and no additional precautions are needed.

-If Group A is determined (combustible dust), further lab tests are required to provide information on the explosion and ignition characteristics of the material and show compliance with the essential safety requirements of ATEX or DSEAR.
+If the dust is classified as explosible, further laboratory tests are required to provide information on the explosion and ignition characteristics of the material to show compliance with the essential safety requirements of ATEX or DSEAR.

 Layer Ignition Temperature